wcarmon/docs/java/classes.utility.md

 1. Use method signatures consistent with other popular utilities (Apache Commons, Guava, ...)
 1. Ensure methods are stateless
 1. Ensure methods are [threadsafe](https://en.wikipedia.org/wiki/Thread_safety)
+1. Three arguments max.
+Accept a POJO if you need mor args.
+1. Never mutate method Arguments

+# **Item-0488**: Tests
+1. Add enough tests to exercise both positive and negative cases

 --------
-# TODO: Unfiled
+# TODO: Find a home for these
-- 3 args max
-- Stateless
-- Tests required
-- Lenient in args
-- Strict on output
+- Lenient in args, Strict on output
-- preconditions
 - Use modern types
-- Never mutate args
-- Document who is responsible for closing resources (like IO streams)
 - no hard coded dates, pass clock